CarVac/MeleeConchRuleset/ruleset.md

 ## Analog Trigger Outputs

+### General Analog Trigger Information

+The Analog Trigger Outputs sent by the controller exist in a range from 0 to 255, but Melee caps the accepted value at 140.

+Values 43 and greater produce an analog shield in Melee.

+When Z is held, the resulting lightshield is equivalent to the lightshield from an Analog Trigger Output of 49.

+### Analog Trigger General Rules

 If either Analog Trigger Output is influenced by digital inputs, both Analog Trigger Outputs must be influenced solely by digital inputs.

 ### Analog Input, Analog Output

+The Analog Trigger outputs may be influenced by Analog Inputs.
-yoshi mode okay? limit to 49 (z-lightshield)
+The Analog Inputs may be the analog part of a CADI yoshi mode okay? limit to 49 (z-lightshield)

 ### Digital Input, Analog Output

+Each Analog Trigger Output may be influenced by at most a single standalone Digital Input, or a Modifier Input applied to

 limit to 49 (z-lightshield)